Trump's comments about anthem, Curry inflame sports stars | FOX Sports

 Trump’s comments about anthem, Curry inflame sports stars

 SOMERSET, N.J.
-(AP) President Donald Trump doubled down on denouncing protests by NFL players and rescinded NBA star Stephen Curry’s White House invitation on Saturday, a series of tweets that quickly inflamed football and basketball stars and even prompted LeBron James to call the president a ”bum.”
+(AP) President Donald Trump denounced protests by NFL players and rescinded a White House invitation for NBA champion Stephen Curry in a two-day rant that targeted top professional athletes and brought swift condemnation from league executives and star players alike on Saturday.

+Wading into thorny issues of race and politics, Trump’s comments in a Friday night speech and a series of Saturday tweets drew sharp responses from some of the nation’s top athletes, with LeBron James calling the president a ”bum.”

-Trump started by announcing that Curry, the immensely popular two-time MVP for the Golden State Warriors, would not be welcome at the White House for the commemorative visit traditionally made by championship teams.
-Later, Trump reiterated what he said at a rally in Alabama the previous night that NFL players who kneel for the national anthem should be fired.
+Trump started by announcing that Curry, the immensely popular two-time MVP for the Golden State Warriors, would not be welcome at the White House for the commemorative visit traditionally made by championship teams after Curry indicated he didn’t want to come.
+Later, Trump reiterated what he said at a rally in Alabama the previous night – that NFL players who kneel for the national anthem should be fired.

-Curry had said he did not want to go to the White House anyway, but the Warriors had not made a collective decision before Saturday.
+Curry had said he did not want to go anyway, but the Warriors had not made a collective decision before Saturday – and had planned to discuss it in the morning before the president’s tweet, to which coach Steve Kerr said : ”Not surprised.
+He was going to break up with us before we could break up with him.”

 ”U bum (at)StephenCurry30 already said he ain’t going!”
 James tweeted in a clear message to the president – a post that Twitter officials said was quickly shared many more times than any other he’s sent. ”So therefore ain’t no invite.
 Going to White House was a great honor until you showed up!”